Faced with a depressed economy, Gaotu Techedu Inc ADR (GOTU) Stock offers an opportunity

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Gaotu Techedu Inc ADR (NYSE:GOTU) raised 1.24% to close Monday’s market session at $2.45, higher as compared to yesterday’s close.
-The stock price fluctuated between $2.43 and $2.5793 throughout the trading session with the volume trading being 1050547 shares, which represented a significant variation when compared to the three months average volume of 1.98 million shares.
-The firm’s stock price fluctuated 4.26% within the last five trades and -9.59% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -15.81% in the last 6 months and -29.60% was subtracted to its value over the previous 3 months.
-GOTU stock is trading at a margin of -2.60%, -7.41% and -25.31% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Gaotu Techedu Inc ADR (NYSE:GOTU) raised 1.68% to close Friday’s market session at $2.42, higher as compared to yesterday’s close.
+The stock price fluctuated between $2.33 and $2.455 throughout the trading session with the volume trading being 766855 shares, which represented a significant variation when compared to the three months average volume of 1.88 million shares.
+The firm’s stock price fluctuated 0.00% within the last five trades and -6.20% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -15.38% in the last 6 months and -24.84% was subtracted to its value over the previous 3 months.
+GOTU stock is trading at a margin of -1.89%, -6.06% and -25.47% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.